Find Affordable College Courses

 After completing their Bachelor's Degree, nursing graduates from UAB carry an average student debt load of $23,381.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $307.

-Full Nursing at University of Alabama at Birmingham Report
+Read full report on Nursing at University of Alabama at Birmingham

-Rasmussen University - Florida landed the #15 spot in the 2023 rankings for the most popular bachelor’s degree nursing programs.
-Rasmussen University - Florida is a medium-sized private for-profit school located in the small city of Ocala.
+Rasmussen University - Florida did quite well in this year’s ranking of the most popular places for nursing students to get a bachelor’s degree.
+It came in at #15 on the list.
+Rasmussen University - Florida is a moderately-sized private for-profit school located in the city of Ocala.

 Women make up 87% of the nursing majors at the school.